Frequently Asked Questions

 During a real storm, can the HURREVAC server handle thousands of users simultaneously?

 HURREVAC is cloud-hosted and configured to scale up server resources as needed.
-Several thousand users were simultaneously logged in and using the system during the large storm events of the 2020, 2021, and 2022 Atlantic hurricane seasons, and there were no limitations to program performance or additional users joining.
+Several thousand users were simultaneously logged in and using the system during the large storm events of the 2020, 2021, 2022 and 2023 Atlantic hurricane seasons, and there were no limitations to program performance or additional users joining.

 When I log in, the interface looks faded-out and I can’t interact with anything.
 What’s the matter?